ziqiz06/f25-eng-r2-deliverable/README.md

 #### Supabase Database Setup

-1. In your Supabase project dashboard, navigate to `SQL Editor` in the left sidebar, then click `(+) New Query` > `New blank query`.
+1. In your Supabase project dashboard, navigate to `SQL Editor` in the left sidebar, then click `(+) New Query` > `New blank query` or type the follwoing directly into the already opened editor.
 If you wish, you can rename the query from "Untitled Query" to something else by clicking the dropdown in the left sidebar.
 2. In your starter code, there is a `setup.sql` file containing a SQL script that will set up the database for you.
 Copy the entire contents of the file and paste it into your new query.
 3. Run the query with the button in the bottom right or by pressing `cmd` + `return`.
 In the results panel, you should see the message `Success.
 No rows returned`.
 If you're having issues with this, contact Eli and Itzel (the directors of engineering)!